 The Men Behind the Glass Project was a restoration, education and community engagement initiative, centered on the archives of CCB and supported by the Heritage Lottery Fund.
 It ran from June 2017 to November 2018.

-It has two elements: firstly, working with the Public Record Office of Northern Ireland (PRONI), to preserve and digitally restore the photographs; and secondly, conduct research and community engagement around the ‘real life stories’ of these men, focusing on their personal, family and community roles, as well as their military service.
+It had two elements: firstly, working with the Public Record Office of Northern Ireland (PRONI), to preserve and digitally restore the photographs; and secondly, to conduct research and community engagement around the ‘real life stories’ of these men, focusing on their personal, family and community roles, as well as their military service.

-The project works in close co-operation with a range of statutory, voluntary and community stakeholders such as PRONI, the East Belfast in the Great War project, the Western Front Association and local historical societies.
+The project worked in close co-operation with a range of statutory, voluntary and community stakeholders such as PRONI, the East Belfast in the Great War project, the Western Front Association and local historical societies.